How does this medication work? What will it do for me?

 Some children and young adults with Crohn's disease who were receiving infliximab have developed hepatosplenic T-cell lymphoma, a rare type of cancer that is often fatal.
 Talk to your doctor if you have any concerns.

-Other forms of cancer (e.g., non-lymphoma cancers) have also been seen in people who are taking infliximab.
+Other forms of cancer, such as cervical and certain skin cancers, have also been seen in people who are taking infliximab.
 Talk to your doctor about the risks and benefits of using this medication.

 Heart failure: This medication may worsen congestive heart failure.
 If you have mild heart failure you should be closely monitored by your doctor while taking this medication.
 If you notice symptoms of congestive heart failure (such as swelling of the hands or feet and difficulty breathing), contact your doctor immediately.
 People with moderate or severe congestive heart failure should not take infliximab.